Artist Spotlight: Recreational Fungus

 NAA: Do you have any special memories from Voodoo?

 Jonathan: It was at Voodoo whenever we ran into Duane Trucks, the drummer for Widespread Panic…he gave us a run for our money.
-We were playing Turn On Your Love Light by the Grateful Dead and Austin was playing, but he stood up and did a, “can I?”
+We were playing Turn On Your Love Light by the Grateful Dead, and Austin was playing, but he stood up and did a, “can I?”
 Austin just gave him the sticks.
 He came up, and we were good, and then he really went like [intense drumming noises] and I was struggling.

 Caleb: We want to be the first band on Mars.

 Austin: I just wanna keep having fun.
 I don't care if I make it big, if I'm having a good time doing it, that's all I care about.
-I do it for fun, not for money, not for anything.

 Max: Mine’s just to make good music that makes me smile first and other people second.